machine1337/recon-automation/README.md

     ./script.sh example.com

 # Current Features:
     1) This script will collect all the subdomains using amass, assetfinder, subfinder and crt.sh
     2) For subdomain bruteforcing, shuffledns is used in the script.
     3) This script will gather all the subdomains and put them in a single .txt file.
     4) This script will resolves all the subdomains using shuffledns.
     5) And Finally will check http/https services on the given domains using httpx tool.
     6) It will check for the Following Vulnerablities:
     a) Subdomain takeover
     b) CORS misconfiguration
     c) nuclei scan
+    d) Open Redirect Scanner
+    e) LFI Scanner
+    f) Advance XSS Scanner and method used.
+    g) Sqli Scan
     7) This script will collect all the urls using waybackurls and will filter them and store them in single file.
     8) ffuf is used in this script to find valid urls.
     9) This script will generate target based paths/parameters using unfurl for further attack.

 # Future Features:
-1) xss scanning automation
-2) sql scanning
-3) open redirect automation
+    1. SSRF Automation
-4) Host Header Injection Automation
+    2. Host Header Injection Automation
-5) javascript enumeration
-6) sensitive data exposures
-7) and more will be added
+    3. Hidden and Sensitive Directories bruteforce
+    4. CRLF Injection
+    5. HTTP Request Smuggling Automation

 # Special Thanks To:
 1) @tomnomnom